djplaner/Redact/README.md

 This version has been edited to be more specific to the USQ context.

-**Userscript to redact parts of a web page for privacy such as during live demos**
+**What is it?**

+Redact is a userscript that will redact (blur) parts of a USQ Study Desk web page that contain user identifying information (e.g. photos, names).
+It is typically used when doing live demostrations of the Study Desk and wishing to protect the privacy of students and staff.

-Nothing fancy here.
-A simple [Userscript](https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-beginners-HOWTO) written using javascript that can be installed under [Greasemonkey](http://www.greasespot.net/) (and maybe [Tampermonkey](https://tampermonkey.net/)) for redacting elements of a page, according to css selectors provided in the script.
+It is a simple [Userscript](https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-beginners-HOWTO) written using javascript that can be installed under [Greasemonkey](http://www.greasespot.net/) and [Tampermonkey](https://tampermonkey.net/)) for redacting elements of a page, according to css selectors provided in the script.

 The script comes with css specifically for the [Moodle Learning Management System](https://moodle.org/), to hide personal details of students during demonstrations.
 Can be changed to redact whatever it is you need to keep private.